History

 1919-1929

 Building forty new churches, many of them foreign language missions.
-Union constituted as a lay governed organization.
+The Union was constituted as a lay governed organization.

 1929-1945